 Here is What Happened

 Here is what I can tell you.
 I saw a miracle happen.
-A slow and steady, bring you to your knees, transformation that was day after day after day.
+A slow and steady, bring you-to-your-knees, a transformation that was day after day after day.
 I believe I can use the word resilient to describe this child.

 I ended the year seeing a boy who smiled.
 He laughed.
 I saw the child he was always able to be before my eyes.
 It wasn’t just beautiful.
 There isn’t a word for what it was.